kingslayer1312/CAD-DR/README.md

 | open3d | 0.17.0 |

 The autoencoder.ipynb file contains code for visualizing in open3d as well as matplotlib.
 The matplotlib visualization will work on all systems while the open3d visualization is geared towards a higher quality, interactive visualization.

+## Instructions

+1. Run ConversionUtils.py
+2. Run Visualization.py
+3. Only then, run the autoencoder.ipynb notebook